-My favorite exhibit, the Atlantic Coral Reef, is a 335,000 gallon, 13 foot tall exhibit with more than 500 fish and sharks to watch.
-Enter the exhibit at the top, where you can peer into the water below — much like you would at the beach.
-As you walk down the winding ramp, you’re surrounded by walls of glass and all those fish.
+Another exhibit, the Atlantic Coral Reef, is a 335,000 gallon, 13 foot tall aquarium with more than 500 fish and sharks to watch.
+Museum guests enter the exhibit at the top, where they can peer into the water below — much like peering into the ocean at the beach.
+Walk down the winding ramp, surrounded by walls of glass and all those fish, to see this marine habitat from a different perspective.

 You might squeal with delight as you watch fish swim by like many of the kids did during my visit.
 Or, like me, you might find yourself holding your breath as you “descend” into the deep.
 I had to remind myself to breathe!
 The fish have so much space to roam that you get a real sense of their underwater world.

-The other exhibits are impressive as well.
+The other exhibits at the National Aquarium are impressive as well.
 Beyond the regular exhibits, families might consider a behind-the-scenes tour to learn more about how the aquarium works and what the staff does.

 - Hours vary by season/day of the week.
 See site for specific dates.

-- Best value — early morning tickets — to beat the crowds allow you time to come and go all day!
+- Your best value is selecting early morning tickets to beat the midday crowds.
+National Aquarium tickets allow you to come and go all day so you can leave for lunch and then come back!

-- Check the website for Special Offers (including parking discounts).
+- Military discounts are provided year-round.
+Check the website for other Special Offers (including parking discounts).

 - You can NOT bring food into the National Aquarium (for animal safety reasons).
 You can get your hand stamped for re-eintry and enjoy a picnic or get lunch at a nearby restaurant.
 Since the aquarium is most crowded from 11-3, this is a great way to escape the crowds.